nathanemyers-dev/ai-computational-memory/white-paper/continuity-failure-modes.md

 The purpose of this specification is to:

 • define all known continuity failure modes
-• establish a governed taxonomy for enterprise and regulatory use
+• establish a governed taxonomy for enterprise and industry use
 • surface silent failures that occur without warnings
 • support supervisory controls and audit requirements
 • provide the diagnostic foundation for the supervised continuity test suite